MuseoDoVideoxogo/Project-Neptune/README.md

 # LICENSE
 Until further license updates all rights are reserved (for each licensee).
+Copyright 2019-2024 Museo Do Videoxogo de Galicia (MUVI)

+Please attribute the copyright on your projects in written attribution and add a thank you note on Instagram (@museodovideoxogo) and X (@MuseoVideoxogo), thank you all for your collaboration.

 You will need to contact us as an organization to obtain the CAD/CAM/Firmware/HDL master files.